“Gallinée, for the skin microbiome”. This is cute, but in reality, what is the microbiome, and why should we care so much?

 Oxidation is a molecule that, because of a chemical element (pollution particle) or a physical element (UV), is transformed into its structure.
 It becomes toxic for skin cells and these cells are damaged or killed. #NotCool

 Besides, the ability of bacteria to form a biofilm (this term will be explained to you soon, so stay tuned!) allows your skin to be hydrated naturally, and not to dry out, and the Gallinée team validate this.

-It also fights against excessive inflammation and thus minimizes aging skin.
-So, you can store all your other products against aging skin, youpi!
+It also fights against excessive inflammation and thus minimizes ageing skin.
+So, you can store all your other products against ageing skin, youpi!